 Channels Screen

-• Search input that can be shown or hidden that allows users to search for channels by name or message text.
+• Search for channels by name or message content

 Usage